patwat/python-unitex/README.md

-# Unitex bindings for Python
+# Python bindings for th Unitex/GramLab corpus processor

 This package provides access to the Unitex C++ Library.